unlock-protocol/unlock/smart-contracts/README.md

 #### Data

 1. Owner of the Unlock Discount Token smart contract.
-This is bu default the deployer of the Unlock smart contract but all discount token holders can eventually vote to replace that owner.
+This is by default the deployer of the Unlock smart contract but all discount token holders can eventually vote to replace that owner.

 2. Max available discount share (TODO): this is the first golden rule of the protocol, fixed at 20% for now.
 The owner only can adjust that value.